sonuchoudhary6370/rockpaperscissors-dl/README.md

 # rockpaperscissors-dl
-it is a cnn repository which differentiate between rock, paper and scissors of hand posture
+it is a cnn repository which differentiate between rock, paper and scissors of hand posture\
+its a copy of coursera tutorials